 Welcome to Corcohighways.org, a one-man show dedicated to driving and photographing as many of the nation’s highways as possible.

-Back in 2007, as a college freshman free from the chains of home, with a love of highways and a car that needed driving, I embarked to drive every mile of state highway in Washington.
+Back in 2007, as a college freshman with a love of highways and a car that needed driving, I embarked to drive every mile of state highway in Washington.
 At that point, a monster was born.
 In 2009 I moved to Wyoming and clinched that system.
 In 2011 I moved to Arizona and clinched that system.
 In 2013, I moved to Montana and finally clinched the Idaho system in 2014.
+In 2015, I went to Delaware just to clinch that highway system.
+In 2016, I finished Montana and moved to Idaho, allowing me to get started on Oregon.
+In 2018, I finished Oregon.
+In 2020, I finished California and Nevada.
 While doing all that, I managed to drive and photograph at least a little bit in most of these United States.
-I’m currently working on driving the Montana highway system.
-Montana is a bit of a daunting system, lots of unpaved secondaries over a massive state, but it’s a journey that I am enjoying taking.